Coffee Equity Lab

 How to Make Almost Anything & Make it Matter: Coffee

 As part of Dr. Kevin Galloway’s for-credit course, “How to make almost anything and make it matter,” two teams of VU undergraduate students will be working with a coffee-focused non-profit client to develop innovations in coffee processing hardware.
 These innovations will help enable small coffee farmers to reliably assess the quality and characteristics of their coffees.
 With this knowledge, coffee farmers will then be able to make informed decisions about to whom, and at what price, they’ll sell their coffee.

 Past Events: Recordings

 - Fall 2020 – Third Wave Coffee, Maya Farmers, and the Creation of Value

 - Fall 2020 – On Being Black in Coffee

 Presented by: Dr. Elizabeth Meadows, Dr. Peter Martin, Dr. Tiffany Patterson, Dr. Amanda Little, Dr. Holly Tucker

 Interested in Partnership?

-Are you a coffee industry professional, organization, or business interested in partnering with the Coffee Equity Lab?
+Are you a Vanderbilt faculty or center interested in partnering with the Coffee Equity Lab on a specific coffee-focused research or design project or for-credit course?
+Or, are you coffee industry professional, organization, or business interested in partnering with the Coffee Equity Lab to advance equity and sustainability in the sector?
 Contact firstname.lastname@example.org to learn more about partnership opportunities.